akash-network/node/README.md

 For a high-level overview of the Akash protocol and network economics, check out the [whitepapers](https://akash.network/research); a detailed protocol definition can be found in the [design documentation](_docs/design.md); and the target workload definition spec is [here](_docs/sdl.md).

+# NOTE

+The `master` branch is currently unstable as we migrate to [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) from the previous tendermint-core implementation.
+The previous, stable branch can be found at [stable](https://github.com/ovrclk/akash/tree/stable).

 ## Akash Suite

 Akash Suite is the reference implementation of the [Akash Protocol](https://akash.network/l/whitepaper).
 Akash is an actively-developed prototype currently focused on the distributed marketplace functionality.